leochan2017/kms-editors/README.md

 ---

 ### kmseditors.setLinkStatus(Object)
-Set the sketch element's status
+Set the status of the sketch element's.

 name   | type    | required | description
 ------ | ------- | -------- | ---------